jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 ##  CAA iodef Property

-The iodef property specifies a means by which an issuer MAY report to the domain owner certificate issuance requests or certificate issuance for domains in which the property appears in the relevant resource record set.
+The iodef property specifies a means by which an issuer MAY report certificate issuance requests or certificate issuance for domains in which the property appears in the relevant resource record set.

 The Incident Object Description Exchange Format (IODEF) {{!RFC7970}} is